Stephen McNamara / CEO

 Derek has more than a decades experience in Sports Communications and Marketing.
 Having qualified with a Master Degree in Public Relations from Dublin Institute of Technology he took the role of Marketing and Events Executive in the Football Association of Ireland.
 After transferring into the Communications Department of the FAI he then accepted the role of PR and Media Manager with the Ladies Gaelic Football Association.
 Derek held the post with the LGFA for 5 years overseeing unprecedented growth and popularity in the sport before joining Paralympics Ireland in 2017.

-Natalie O’Callaghan / Governance & Finance Administrator / Administration Department
+Natalie O’Callaghan / Finance & Resources Manager / Administration Department

 Natalie joined Paralympics Ireland in August 2018 as Executive Assistant, having previously worked in the financial services for 13 years from positions as secretary up to Supervisor in Transfer Agency.
 In this time Natalie completed courses in Compliance, Anti-Money Laundering and Investment Funds.
 In March 2019 with her financial background, Natalie changed positions to Paralympics Irelands Finance Administrator.

-Sarah Hurley / Swimming Coordinator / Sport Department
+Sarah Hurley / Para Swimming Manager / Sport Department

 Sarah Hurley joined the Performance Operations team in Paralympics Ireland in December 2020 through the Sport Ireland ASPIRE Graduate Programme.
 Sarah plays an essential operational role for Team Ireland in preparation for the Tokyo 2020 Paralympic Games.
 Sarah has a Bachelor of Science Degree in Sport & Exercise Management from University College Dublin.
 She is a sport enthusiast who also carries experience in the business world through her previous roles.
 Sarah currently takes part in swimming, and volunteers as a kickboxing coach as she holds a black belt status.